 - promote the affiliate program to your returning customers, on your app login page.

-2) On Affiliate Program Ranking Websites, Directories or Forums:
+2) Promote your Affiliate Program on Ranking Websites, Directories or Forums:

 While this won’t get you loads of affiliates, given you are competing with other affiliate programs, it is true that communities focused around affiliate marketing are always looking for new offers to promote.